waynelinbo/ARC---Sport-at-home/README.md

 the ball velocity is random
 the ball position is random

-The velocity which is red on the Upper Right Corner is the velocity of this pitch, it will be changed followed by the next ball pitched immediately.
+The velocity which is red on the Upper Right Corner is the velocity of this pitch, it will be changed immediately when the next ball be pitched.
 At the beginning, it will display 178 km/h

 The 9 grids in the middle is 9 possible positions of the ball.
-The Yellow mark is the position of this pitch, it will be changed followed by the next ball pitched immediately.
+The Yellow mark is the position of this pitch, it will be changed immediately when the next ball be pitched.
-If you set `random` it will first display at middle, then changed followed by the next ball pitched immediately.
+If you set `random` it will first display at middle, then be changed immediately when the next ball be pitched.
 If you set `1~9` it will display at the gird you set immediately.
 At the beginning, because the ball position is random, it will display at middle.